Loading...

 Which Type of Dialysis is Preferable?

-Both types of dialysis can filter blood, but peritoneal dialysis has more advantages as compared to hemodialysis.
+Both types of dialysis can filter blood.
+But peritoneal dialysis has more advantages compared to haemodialysis.
 It includes.

-- More convenient and reliable for daily routine: Compared to hemodialysis, peritoneal dialysis can be done at home, at work, or in any other clean and dry space.
+Compared to haemodialysis, peritoneal dialysis can be done at home, at work, or in any other clean and dry space.
 It is a more convenient method and can be done during work, travelling, or even while sleeping.

-- Least restriction on Diet: Peritoneal dialysis allows for a more flexible diet compared to hemodialysis because less potassium, sodium, and fluids build up in the body.
+Peritoneal dialysis allows for a more flexible diet compared to haemodialysis.
+Because it is a continuous process, less potassium, sodium, and fluids build up in the body.

-- Long-lasting kidney functioning: In renal failure, the kidneys lose most of their functioning capability.
-However, in peritoneal dialysis, the remaining kidney functioning remains slightly longer than in people with hemodialysis.
+In renal failure, the kidneys lose most of their functioning capability.
+However, in peritoneal dialysis, the kidney function lasts slightly longer than in haemodialysis.

 What Should I Choose for Dialysis?